elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.Market.migrateThroughOneFork(p)

 Migrates the [Market](#market) into a winning [Child Universe](#child-universe) from a [Forked](#fork) [Parent Universe](#parent-universe).
 When a Fork occurs, there is a [Fork Period](#fork-period), wherein [REP](#rep) holders migrate their REP to the [Universe](#universe) they want to continue in.
 Once the Fork Period ends, the Child Universe with the most REP migrated to it is declared the [Winning Universe](#winning-universe).
 Calling this function attempts to move the Market from a Parent Universe to the Winning Universe after it's been decided.
-This function also migrates the [No-Show REP Bond](#designated-report-no-show-rep-bond) to the winning Universe and migrates REP staked in the InitialReporter contract to the ReputationToken contract associated with the Child Universe.
+This function also migrates the [No-Show Bond](#no-show-bond) to the winning Universe and migrates REP staked in the InitialReporter contract to the ReputationToken contract associated with the Child Universe.

 This transaction will fail if: